 Commonly Asked Questions

 Q: My family is facing a financial hardship due to a parental job loss or furlough, medical bills, or other COVID-19-related expenses.
 Is there any assistance available?

 A: If you are in this situation, we want to hear from you.
 Please complete the Student Assistance Form and a staff member will be in touch to discuss options.

 Q: I heard the CARES Act designated funds for federal grants to assist students with unanticipated expenses based on COVID-19.
 How can I be considered?

-A: The CARES Act includes direct grants for students via the Higher Education Emergency Relief Fund (HEERF).
-These funds are designated for those who are eligible to complete the FAFSA and receive federal funds.
-Eligible students can apply through the Student Assistance Form by selecting the HEERF option and indicating relevant expenses and any other relevant details.
+A: The CARES Act included direct grants for students via the Higher Education Emergency Relief Fund (HEERF).
+These funds were designated for those who are eligible to complete the FAFSA and receive federal funds.
+As of December 18, 2020, Illinois Tech has distributed $1,865,000 in HEERF Grants to 1,243 students.

 Required reporting information for CARES Act funds can be found here.

 Q: I’ve heard about the Hawks4Hawks fund.
 What is this, and how can I apply?

 A: Hawks4Hawks was created by the Class of 2017 and is aimed at assisting students facing financial challenges to completing their degree.
 Illinois Tech’s advancement team has been working to increase donations to this fund during this time of crisis.
 Undergraduate students faced with financial hardship will be considered upon completion of the Student Assistance Form.

 Q: Will my tuition be refunded or discounted if I am attending completely remote?
 What about activity and/or student fees?